nickyongth/Diamond-Price-Prediction/README.md

 ## Data Set
 The dataset can be obtained on Kaggle: https://www.kaggle.com/datasets/nancyalaswad90/diamonds-prices/data

-**Carat Weight:** The most significant factor in diamond pricing, representing the diamond's weight and indirectly its size.
+- **Carat Weight:** The most significant factor in diamond pricing, representing the diamond's weight and indirectly its size.

-**Cut Quality:** This qualitative measure affects a diamond's symmetry and proportions, influencing its brilliance and overall appearance.
+- **Cut Quality:** This qualitative measure affects a diamond's symmetry and proportions, influencing its brilliance and overall appearance.

-**Color Grade:** A rating that reflects the absence of color in diamonds, with a scale that ranges from colorless to light yellow or brown.
+- **Color Grade:** A rating that reflects the absence of color in diamonds, with a scale that ranges from colorless to light yellow or brown.

-**Clarity Grade:** Indicates the presence or absence of inclusions and blemishes, impacting the diamond's purity and brilliance.
+- **Clarity Grade:** Indicates the presence or absence of inclusions and blemishes, impacting the diamond's purity and brilliance.

-**Additional Features:** Measurements like depth percentage, table percentage, and physical dimensions (length x width x depth) also play a role in valuation.
+- **Additional Features:** Measurements like depth percentage, table percentage, and physical dimensions (length x width x depth) also play a role in valuation.

-## Methodology:
+## Methodology

 The project is structured into distinct phases: